BBai-Tips/bbai/CONVENTIONS.md

 - Use JSDoc comments for code documentation
 - Use Swagger/OpenAPI comments for API endpoints
 - Create documentation site at https://bbai.tips
+- Refer to TESTING.md for comprehensive testing guidelines and current test coverage
+- Each tool should have its own test file in the `api/tests/llms/tools` directory
+- Tests should cover basic functionality, edge cases, and error scenarios
+- Use `Deno.test()` for creating test cases, with `sanitizeResources` and `sanitizeOps` set to `false`
+- Use a temporary directory for file-based tests to ensure a clean state for each test

 ## AI Integration
 - Use VoyageAI for code-specific embedding model